Wrocław: Other

 There are 1200 km of cycling paths, including about 100 km paths on flood embankments.
 Wrocław has a bike rental network called the City Bike (Wrocławski Rower Miejski).
 It has 2,000 bicycles and 200 self-service stations.
 In addition to regular bicycles, tandem, cargo, electric, folding, tricycles, children's, and handbikes are available, operating every year from 1 March to 30 November.
 During winter (December – February) 200 bikes are available in the system.

-Wrocław possesses a scooter-sharing system of Lime, Bird, Bolt and Hive Free Now – motorised scooter rental is available using a mobile application.
+Wrocław possesses a scooter-sharing system of Lime, Bird, Bolt and Hive Free Now – e-scooter rental is available using a mobile application.

 Electronic car rental systems include Traficar, Panek CarSharing (hybrid cars), GoScooter and hop.city electric scooters using the mobile application.

 A gondola lift over the Oder called Polinka began operation in 2013.
 Wrocław also has a river port on the Oder and several marinas.